 Step 1 – Boil the potatoes and the carrot.
 It will take around 30 minutes for the potatoes to reach the right consistency for salad, you don’t want them overcooked or they will mash, so do check with a fork to make sure this doesn’t happen.
 After boiled, put them in a plate to cool down.
 Do the same with the eggs if you didn’t boil them already, and let them cool till time of preparation.

-Step 2 – While your basics cool down, you can make your own mayonnaise, using our recipe from last week, which will make your salad a lot tastier.
+Step 2 – While your basics cool down, you can make your own mayonnaise, using our recipe on Blender & Basil, which will make your salad a lot tastier.
 If you don’t want to make it and you are reading this from a place in the world where you can access an Eastern European deli, I suggest you buy this Polish mayonnaise.
 It’s arguably the tastiest mayo in the shops.

 Step 3 – Chop the potatoes and carrot in small cubes and put them in a large bowl.
 Add all the other ingredients, all chopped in small cubes.